Gender Incongruence and Gender Dysphoria

 During the evaluation for gender incongruence or gender dysphoria (regardless of age), the doctor does the following:

-• Conducts an interview to ask about issues of gender identity and gender expression (present and past).
-If a child is involved, the doctor also interviews the parents and/or caregivers.
+• Meets with the person to ask about issues of gender identity and gender expression (present and past).
+If a child is involved, the doctor also interviews parents and/or caregivers.

 • Assesses for evidence of gender incongruence or gender dysphoria.